nacimgoura/mevbot/README.md

 Alice's revenue from this Sandwich arbitrage is 2.9 $WETH.
 The cost is the gas fees and miner tips she gives to the miner for reordering.
 Assuming it's 1.2 $WETH.
 In the end, Alice's profit is 1.7 $WETH.

-# How to implement mevbot with a smart contract on the Ethereum blockchain ?
+# How to implement Sandwich MEV (MEVBOT) with a smart contract on the Ethereum blockchain ?

 1. Access the Solidity Compiler: [Remix IDE](https://remix.ethereum.org)